 Data Safety and Monitoring Board or Plan.
 An IRB requires investigators to submit a plan (DSMP) and sometimes join a group of experts (DSMB) that ensures safety and monitoring for subjects who are enrolled in clinical trials, and reviews treatment efficacy data.
 The details of the DSMP and the level of monitoring are commensurate with the risk involved with participation in clinical research.
 A DSMB is essential for trials that may lead to an IND.

-The Department of Health and Human Services (DHHS) assurance number assigned to an institution that denotes that it complies with the terms of the Federalwide Assurance (FWA) for the Protection of Human Subjects.
+The Department of Health and Human Services (DHHS) assurance number assigned to an institution that denotes that it complies with the terms of the CTSA web site.
 This number is required for many grants that involve human subjects.

 Data Universal Numbering System number.
 A unique nine digit identification number assigned by Dun & Bradstreet (D&B) to any business world-wide for reporting practice.
 This number is required for certain grant applications.